Hollywood Bowl: Band shells

 The current sound reinforcement system is a line-array configuration of multiple loudspeaker enclosures hung vertically in a curved manner, with the lower enclosures facing the front sections, and the upper enclosures angled towards the rear sections.
-It is manufactured by L'Acoustics, and includes state-of-the-art audio processing, allowing each individual loudspeaker enclosure to be "tuned" and directed towards the near-precise location of the listener, regardless of where in the venue they are sitting.
+It is manufactured by L-Acoustics, and includes state-of-the-art audio processing, allowing each individual loudspeaker enclosure to be "tuned" and directed towards the near-precise location of the listener, regardless of where in the venue they are sitting.
 This results in the audience in the rear sections hearing the same audio, at the same level, as in the front sections.

 This electronic processing includes sound level, frequency equalization, occasional special effects, and time delay.
 Sound passes through wire much faster than through air, therefore the sound coming from the speakers must be delayed, allowing the actual sound from the stage to "catch up" so both sources reach the listeners' ears simultaneously.
 The system is maintained by Rat Sound Systems, the same company that has provided audio for the Coachella Festival, since its inception.

 The 2004 shell incorporates the prominent front arch of the 1926 shell, the broad profile of the 1928 shell, and the unadorned white finish (and most of the general lines) of the 1929 shell.
 In addition, the ring-shaped structure hung within the shell, supporting lights and acoustic clouds, echoes a somewhat similar structure hung within the 1927 shell.
 During the 2004 season, because the back wall was not yet finished, a white curtain was hung at the back; beginning with the 2005 season, the curtain was removed to reveal a finished back wall.
-The architectural design for the shell was developed by the Los Angeles-based architectural practice Hodgetts and Fung, with the structural concept developed by the local office of Arup.
+The architectural design for the shell was developed by the Los Angeles-based architectural practice Hodgetts + Fung, with the structural concept developed by the local office of Arup.

-At the same time the new shell was being constructed the bowl received four new video screens and towers.
-During most concerts, three remotely-operated cameras in the shell, and a fourth, manually-operated camera among the box seats, provide the audience with close-up views of the musicians.
+At the same time the new shell was being constructed, the bowl received four new video screens and towers.
+During most concerts, three remotely operated cameras in the shell, and a fourth, manually operated camera among the box seats, provide the audience with close-up views of the musicians.

+On November 11, 2025, the Los Angeles Philharmonic named the concert stage after film composer John Williams, the first in the venue's 103-year history to have that honor.